Can Satwik and Chirag recreate the early Lee-Hesh days in Badminton?

 Responding to that, Satwik and Chirag, sounded wiser beyond their years and had no hesitation in admitting that it is only their success that has given the shuttlers in Singles their deserved fame.
 'Sure we don't get as much fanfare as our peers do in Singles but that is because they have done so well over the past few years.
 I have no doubt that if we match their standards in performance, doubles will become as popular and trust me, these are exciting times we are heading towards,' said Chirag.

-'Also, until about two years ago, doubles players did not have the kind of specialised coaches that we do now.
+'Also, until about two years ago, doubles players did not have the kind of specialized coaches that we do now.
 But now that the scene is changing, so will our standards.
 And I think the results are already showing,' Satwik chimed in.
-With their exposure in the Premier Badminton League, the improvement in the game of Satwik/Chirag pair was visible in their campaign so far in 2018.
+With their exposure in the Premier Badminton League, the improvement in the game of the Satwik/Chirag pair was visible in their campaign so far in 2018.
 Having reached the semifinals in Indonesia, the duo seems confident.
-With their improved addition, the Indian contingent looks quite a tough cookie which shouldn't crumble too easily.
+With their improved addition, the Indian contingent looks quite a tough cookie that shouldn't crumble too easily.

-Chirag, too , seemed all in favour of the PBL.
+Chirag, too, seemed all in favour of the PBL.
 He said, 'PBL has helped us improve our game a lot.
-With so many matches and that too against players of such high standards, we are bound to improve just to stay on court.
+With so many matches and that too against players of such high standards, we are bound to improve just to stay on the court.
 Besides just playing against big names, they are often helpful in simply understanding the game better.'
 'Sometimes just watching them handle situations, and studying their movements from such close quarters can be really helpful in understanding my own game.' he continued.
 He was also quick to add his disappointment regarding the new BWF rule about the service.

 According to the new rule, the shuttle has to be below 1.15 metres from the surface of the court at the time of leaving the server's racket.
 'Changing rules so many times is a waste and this rule, in particular, is going to be so difficult for tall players.
 For us, it is still okay, but it will make life miserable for the taller shuttlers.
 I hope it's changed again,' said Chirag.